Ennai Thalatta Varuvala: Reception

-AllIndianSite.com wrote, "The story seems ridiculous.
-The director completely failed to convince the viewers", though the critic praised the performances of Vignesh, Reshma and Ajith.
 Malini Mannath wrote for Chennai Online, "The film [...] has been years in the making and the script has undergone changes along the way.
 Not surprisingly it has a faded look".
 Malathi Rangarajan of The Hindu wrote, "The storyline is an attempt at being different.
 And that is about the only positive of [Ennai Thalatta Varuvala]", adding that "But nothing makes an impact because the flawed screenplay and direction makes watching [Ennai Thalatta Varuvala] a tiring exercise".